nitingoel266/labhub-pwa/README.md

 Before starting the deployment process, please ensure to take the latest code from the `main` branch of the repo:

-`git clone -b main --single-branch git@github.com:abraj-dew/labhub_pwa.git`
+`git clone -b main --single-branch https://gitlab.dewsolutions.in/ft/labhub-pwa.git`
-`cd labhub_pwa && git checkout main`
+`cd labhub-pwa && git checkout main`
-`git pull origin main`

-**NOTE:**
-While cloning the repository using above command, if you want to use HTTPS (instead of SSH), you can use the following command:
-`git clone -b main --single-branch https://github.com/abraj-dew/labhub_pwa.git`
-However, while using this method, your normal GitHub password will not work and you will need to [create](https://github.com/settings/tokens/new) a new personal aceess token (PAT) on your GitHub account.

 ## Deployment process
 Go to the root directory of the project and run the following command: